 Nor was Bernard C. “Jack” Young around over the weekend when mass arrests of undocumented immigrants by ICE agents were expected to take place in many American cities, including Baltimore.

-Instead, Young was in Las Vegas since last Thursday, attending a National Association of Counties (NACo) meeting, where he picked up an achievement award and was spotted eating a popsicle while collecting swag from exhibitor booths, according to a source who was there.
+Instead, Young has been in Las Vegas, at a National Association of Counties (NACo) meeting, where he picked up an achievement award and was also spotted collecting swag from various exhibitor booths.
+(That according to a source who was there.)

 The mayor’s spokesman, Lester Davis, said Young had a packed schedule during the convention.

-The mayor attended more than 15 workshops, town halls and meetings that involved such diverse subjects as human trafficking, GIS mapping, finding hidden sources of revenue, fighting hunger, reducing criminal justice fees, health care and immigration reform, Davis said, reading from the mayor’s schedule book.
+He attended some 15 workshops, town halls and meetings, Davis said, that involved such subjects as human trafficking, GIS mapping, fighting hunger, fixing health care and reforming immigration laws.

-Young left Las Vegas on a 5:30 a.m. flight today, Davis said, and returned to Baltimore early this afternoon.
-He went straight to Shock Trauma to see Sgt.
-Shiflett, then convened a staff meeting to review tomorrow’s Board of Estimates agenda.
+The mayor left Las Vegas on a 5:30 a.m. flight today, Davis continued, and returned to Baltimore earlier this afternoon.
+He headed to see a recuperating Sgt.
+Shiflett, then convened a staff meeting to go over tomorrow’s Board of Estimates agenda.

-Last week Young summarized what he saw as his mission as mayor: “Keeping the city moving.
+Last week Young summarized to reporters what he saw as his mission as mayor: “Keeping the city moving.
 That’s what I’m focusing on every day.”

 The mayor’s latest trip was not an anomaly.

-He spent his first three days as Baltimore’s mayor in Detroit, at a black county officials’ conference, after former Mayor Catherine Pugh resigned in disgrace on May 2.
+He spent his first three days as mayor of Baltimore in Detroit, at a black county officials’ conference, after former Mayor Catherine Pugh resigned in disgrace on May 2.

-And he was in Las Vegas for nearly a week later the same month at a shopping center convention that doubles as a venue for the “Maryland Party” where developers and other real estate honchos mixed with agency heads and politicians.
+Between May 18 and 23, he was in Las Vegas at the RECon shopping center convention that doubles as a venue for Howard Perlow’s legendary “Maryland Party” where real estate moguls and wannabes mix with politicians and government officials.

-(During his nine years as City Council President, Young regularly attended RECon and the Maryland Party.)
+(During his nine years as City Council president, Young regularly showed up at RECon and attended the Maryland Party.)